Tregony: Churches and schools

 The Church of St James at Tregony was founded in the 11th century but in the early 16th century it was abandoned as it had been submerged by the tidal river.
 (This was caused by the building of Tregony Bridge ca. 1300 which led to the accumulation of alluvial deposits on the riverbed.)
 The church valuables were removed to Cuby Church sometime between 1530 and 1553: for many years thereafter the building was quarried for stone and no remains were to be seen by the early 20th century.
 The church had been founded by the Norman family of Pomeroy whose castle stood here: nearby there were also in mediaeval times a priory and a chapel of St Anne.
 There are no remains of any of these buildings either.

 Since the parish lost its church, the parishioners have used Cuby Church instead.
 The other active church in Tregony is one of the few remaining independent Congregational churches—those that did not become part of the United Reformed Church.
 The former Methodist Church still has a small wooden sign on it but is now a private home.

 It has a primary school in Back Lane.
-The area's secondary school, The Roseland Academy (built in 1962), is just over the Parish of Tregony boundary and has recently had a brand new sports hall.
+The area's secondary school, The Roseland Academy (built in 1962), is just over the Parish of Tregony boundary.
 It has also achieved specialist school status in Music with English and IT.

 The almshouses were built in 1696 and rebuilt in 1895.